VedantUTSA/PYNQ_Demo/README.md

 All the steps to setup the board are complete at this stage and it is ready to be tested using a sample test design.

-Genesis_demo/Test_demo/PYNQ folder is prebuilt with a test project.
+PYNQ_demo/Test_demo/PYNQ folder is prebuilt with a test project.
 The test project is initialized with the ZYNQ processor system which is connected to the basic gates using the GPIOs.
 The outputs of the gates are connected to the input pins of the GPIO.
-The following steps list the detailed setup of system, starting from creating a project to running the python script for verification.
+User can either use the prebuilt project from the repository or can build a project using the steps mentioned below.
+The following steps illustrates the detailed procedure to setup, starting from creating a project to running the python script for verification.

 ### Step1: Create a project